azu/gitbook-plugin-include-codeblock/README.md

 `[import:<start-lineNumber>-<end-lineNumber>](path/to/file)`

-- lineNumber start with 1.
+- :information_source: lineNumber start with 1.

 All Patterns: